 Musty Mold or Mildew Smell

 An excess of moisture or humidity in your HVAC system can create mold and mildew, that flows through your duct work when the AC is turned on.
 To prevent this kind of problem, fix all leaks, frequently replace HVAC filters and schedule bi-annual HVAC tune-ups.

 The best mold and mildew prevention are to have a whole-home dehumidifier connected directly to your HVAC system.
 The dehumidifier removes the correct amount of moisture automatically from the air and deposits it to the outdoors.

 A yearly full system check will help to detect mold and mildew problems, clean the coils and clear the condensate drain line.

-Rotten Eggs or Sulfur Smell - Never, ever, EVER ignore the smell of rotten eggs or sulfur.
+Never, ever, EVER ignore the smell of rotten eggs or sulfur.
 There is a good chance that you have a gas leak.
 Manufacturers of natural gas are required to add a chemical called mercaptan to give it that distinctive rotten-egg gas smell because natural gas is naturally odorless.